-- Courses will be available to everyone who is capable of reaching the required standards - Courses will be free from any barriers that restrict access and progression - There will be equal opportunities for all those wishing to access the Courses
+- We welcome applications from motivated students with appropriate qualifications, whether traditional or non-traditional, academic or vocational - We comply with the Universities and Colleges Admissions Service (UCAS) deadlines - We reserve the right to refuse admission to any applicant whose application contains false or misleading information or whose personal statement contains a significant amount of non-original material - Courses will be available to everyone who is capable of reaching the required standards - Courses will be free from any barriers that restrict access and progression.
+There will be equal opportunities for all those wishing to access the Courses

+1.3.
 Equality and Diversity

 The College is committed to ensuring that its selection, admissions and enrolment procedures actively promote equality and fairness.
-The College does not discriminate either directly or indirectly against an applicants' age, race, ethnic or national origin, gender, sexual orientation, religious beliefs, disability, or any other category where discrimination cannot be reasonably justified.
+The College does not discriminate either directly or indirectly against an applicant's age, race, ethnic or national origin, gender, sexual orientation, religious beliefs, disability, or any other category where discrimination cannot be reasonably justified.